jmah8/Roguelike-Game/README.md

 # Roguelike Game
-A working progress roguelike game where the player has to fight enemies and complete a currently undecided objective to win.
+A work in progress roguelike game made with Pygame where the player has to fight enemies and complete a currently undecided objective to win.

 ![Animation](resource/readme/Animation.gif)